BLOG BITS & PIECES

 My friend Ron and I went to Aldi's a few years ago when a distinguished-looking man came down the aisle with us.
 Ron was looking at items on one side of the aisle and I was looking at items on the other side of the aisle.
 Then I heard the man say to Ron, "Would you hand me some of that, Honey?"
 I thought that was really strange that he would call Ron "Honey" and that Ron wasn't reacting like I would expect.
 So I looked at what was going on.
 The man was talking about a jar of honey on the shelf.

 My friend Ron and I went to see the Kentucky Headhunters several years ago.
 Ron figured he could hurt there from his cancer as well as he could hurt anywhere else.
 His sister had already bought our tickets, her treat, and we really did want to see them.
-The drummer was probably older than I am, had a long, gray beard that I was later told was sideburns and was obviously hyper.
+The drummer was probably older than I am, had a long, gray beard that I was later told was sideburns and he was obviously hyper.
 But, wow, he could play the drums.
 They let him have 10-15 minutes of nothing but drum playing.
 He played that entire time without stopping.
 He didn't play Wipe Out, but he played at Wipe Out speed, then he would slow it down to where we thought he was surely going to stop but then he would drum at hyper speed again.
 He did that about 10 times.
 I was exhausted just watching him.
 Finally Ron turned to me and said in his dry humor, "They're going to have to shoot him to get him to stop."
 Ron was hurting but he hadn't lost his wit.

 I was in a scary situation way back when and thought it might be a good idea to share my experience.
 My experience was this: It was the middle of the night and my older sister had been taken by ambulance to a hospital in Belleville, IL.
 I was staying at her house and had to get some things to take, so the ambulance got to the hospital way ahead of me.
 When I got there, the parking lot was empty; not a soul was around -- except for one man.
 As I turned the corner into the parking lot I had to go slow to make the turn.
 It was then that he stopped me to ask if I knew where Jack in the Box was.
 I yelled through the window that I wasn't from that area.
 He said something else but I couldn't understand him so he tried to open the passenger side door.
 I didn't unlock it for him, of course, and no telling what would have happened if I had.
 Security guards were supposed to be in the parking lot but weren't there.
 I never locked my doors any other time where I lived but because I was in Belleville and not Nashville, IL I locked the car doors when I parked the car.
 I'm so glad I did.
 When I unlocked the driver's side door to get in the car to go to the hospital, it didn't unlock the other car doors.
 I had to do that with a certain button.
 That's the only reason the door on that side was locked.
 God was with me, as always.
 Oh, by the way, I WAS familiar with that area and knew there was no Jack in the Box.
 He was likely making an excuse to try to get in the car with me.